Uber CEO proves Silicon Valley has a management problem

 TLDR: It's not a diversity or inclusion problem.
 It's a management problem.

-There's an easy fix: Get some new managers.
-That's what Uber's been doing over the past month, with more than 20 people shown the door in the course of the company's investigation, led by former Attorney General Eric Holder.
+And there's an easy fix: Get some new managers.
+That's what Uber's been doing over the past month, with more than 20 people shown the door as part of the company's investigation into sex discrimination and unprofessional business practices, led by former Attorney General Eric Holder.

 Kalanick initially got his hand slapped.
 Last week, Uber said he was taking a leave of absence and that the company was searching for a COO to share leadership tasks with him.
 But five of Uber's biggest investors decided that wasn't enough.
-So Tuesday, they sent Kalanick a letter -- titled "Moving Uber Forward" -- demanding his immediate resignation.
+So earlier this week, they sent Kalanick a letter -- titled "Moving Uber Forward" -- demanding his immediate resignation.

 Uber's board told The New York Times that Kalanick "always put Uber first" and his stepping down as CEO would give the 8-year-old startup "room to fully embrace this new chapter in Uber's history."